nd-nuclear-theory/ndconfig/INSTALL.md

   You will need to make sure certain libraries are installed, and then that certain environment variables are set (at compile time) so that the makefile can find these libraries.
-Here we give general instructions for installing libraries and setting environment variabls "from scratch".
+Here we give general instructions for installing libraries and setting environment variables "from scratch".
 However, if you are working on a cluster, these libraries may already be installed, and you may simply have to do a "module load" to configure your environment variables properly so that you can use the libraries.